 That’s why many seniors with dementia feel like people are stealing from them or mistreating them.

-When they can’t find something they’ve misplaced, their brain leads them to believe someone stole from them.
+When people can’t find something they’ve misplaced, their brains lead them to believe someone stole it from them.

 They think they're being kept prisoner when you prevent them from wandering and getting lost.